cartesi/docs/cartesi-rollups/tutorials/react-frontend-application.md

 const SimpleInput = () => {
   const dAppAddress = `0xab7528bb862fb57e8a2bcd567a2e929a0be56a5e`;
   const [inputValue, setInputValue] = useState("");
+  const [hexInput, setHexInput] = useState<boolean>(false);

   // ... rest of the component
 };
 ```

 We define the `dAppAddress` and create a state variable `inputValue` to manage the user's input.
+The `hexInput` state variable is used to toggle between the generic text input and hex values.

 The `dAppAddress` is the address of the Cartesi backend that will receive the input.
 In this case, we are using a hardcoded address of a local dApp instance for demonstration purposes.